IIIF-Commons/docs-old/step-four-add-a-demo-dependency.md

   </script>
 ```

-Reload your demo page, and you should see the overlay.
+Reload your demo page, and you should see the overlay \(you may want to make the line color red so it's easier to see\).